Faculty Guides – Poll Everywhere

 Do you have any suggested student messaging?

 Yes.
 Share the Student Guides – Poll Everywhere web page with students through Canvas and your syllabus.
+See additional guidance about Student Messaging below.

 Is there a suggested policy to add to your syllabus and discuss with students when using Poll Everywhere for attendance?